tkm404/week3-ind-CR/README.md

 Describe: roboSong()

-Test: "It should return an array of numbers from 0 to the inputted number."
+Test: "It should return an array of the inputted number."
 Code: roboSong(3);
-Expected Output: [0, 1, 2, 3]
+Expected Output: [3];